Anita Pollitzer: Artist

 Pollitzer "gained recognition for her close friendship with Georgia O'Keeffe", whom she met at Columbia University.
 They lived together for several years, and corresponded with each other.
 O'Keeffe mailed a set of charcoal drawings she made in 1915 to Pollitzer, who took them to Alfred Stieglitz at his 291 gallery early in 1916.
 Stieglitz found them to be the "purest, finest, sincerest things that had entered 291 in a long while", and in April, Stieglitz exhibited ten of her drawings at 291.
 This was the beginning of one of the most significant relationships among artists in the 20th century; Stieglitz promoted her career and later married O'Keeffe.

 Pollitzer wrote a book entitled A Woman on Paper: Georgia O'Keeffe that contained letters that she exchanged with O'Keeffe since they attended Columbia University.
 The memoir not only contains her affection and love for O'Keeffe, but also anecdotes, family stories, and excerpts from their early letters.
 The early letters shared between the two mentioned questions of art and life and questions about the future.
 They remained friends until Pollitzer's death.
 Lynne Bundesen, who wrote a review of the book for The New York Times, said "it is a book that tells you that the voices of the most independent, far-seeing women of the times, the pioneers of women's rights and visions talked to each other as gushing, enthusiastic, eager and confused schoolgirls straight out of the Victorian era—as they may not have talked with their men."
 The book was published in 1988.

 Suffragist

 In January 1919, Anita went to Florida in an attempt to persuade state legislators to urge the U.S. Senators to support the Susan B. Anthony Amendment, this was a tactic used by the NWP to try to get federal action.
-She also attempted to gain media support by attending the South Florida Press Association meeting where she impressed editors so the Association passed a revolution favoring women's suffrage.
+She also attempted to gain media support by attending the South Florida Press Association meeting where she impressed editors so the Association passed a resolution favoring women's suffrage.